 What If I Get Tired?

 The Noble Eightfold Path is like any other path you may take in your life, and it can be easy to grow tired.
-While it’s true that the vast majority of us will not become enlightened /awakened, we still benefit from following the path.
-For example, as we start to understand the different parts of the path we will see ourselves become less upset, angry, and scared, and instead more compassionate, understanding, and calm.
+While it’s true that most of us will not become enlightened /awakened, we still benefit from following the path.
+For example, as we start to understand the different parts of the path, we will see ourselves become less upset, angry, and scared, and instead more compassionate, understanding, and calm.

-As you walk the Eightfold Path, you might like to keep this handy map with you to help you remember, and keep you on the path!
-Click the image below to get a high quality PDF suitable for printing!
+As you walk the Eightfold Path, you might like to keep this handy map with you to help you remember and keep you on the path!